abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This is the database migrator service that migrates the database and seeds the initial data. **OpenIddict data** is one of the most important seeded data for your application to run.
+The database migrator service migrates the database and seeds the initial data. **OpenIddict data** is one of the most important seeded data for your application.
 On **production environment,** you need to override the root URL of your application (https://localhost:44353) and the swagger-ui client URL (https://localhost:44354) so that the authentication can work properly.

-> This service runs in docker network called `abp-network`,  awaits for the database container for starting up and restarts when fails.
-You can customize these orchestration behaviours as you prefer.
+> This service runs in Docker network called `abp-network`,  awaits for the database container to start up and restarts when it fails.
+You can customize these orchestration behaviors as you prefer.

 {{ end }}